 One thing to note is that bonus rewards cap out once you’ve hit $150,000 in combined category purchases, after which point you’ll earn an unlimited 1X point per dollar.
 You’ll always earn unlimited 1X point per dollar on all other non-category purchases.

-At their heart, Ultimate Rewards® are so useful because they can be turned into hotel loyalty points or airline frequent flyer miles for any of Chase’s 10+ hotel and airline partners, typically at a one-to-one transfer rate.
+At their heart, these rewards points are so useful because they can be turned into hotel loyalty points or airline frequent flyer miles for any of Chase’s 10+ hotel and airline partners, typically at a one-to-one transfer rate.
 This also generally unlocks the highest per-point value, earning you cents per point in well-maximized redemptions.

 Extra Benefits Include a Signup Bonus & Travel Insurance